myappfree/AppValidator/README.md

      AppValidator.DEBUG = true;
 ```

 Note: this will raise the *validated() block* every time your app is opened.
-Remove this line before release your app to the store.
+Remove this line before releasing your app to the store.